 To determine whether a will has already been filed, review: How to Find Out If a Will Was Filed in Court.

-You can review general court structure through the National Center for State Courts:.
+You can review general court structure through the National Center for State Courts.
 Keep documenting everything.

 The U.S. Will Registry was created to help family members locate where a loved one’s will was stored or identify the attorney who drafted it so probate can proceed according to the decedent’s wishes.

-When learning how to locate a missing will, one important step is checking the national registry database maintained by The U.S. National Will Registry.
+When learning how to locate a missing will, one important step is checking the national registry database maintained by The U.S. Will Registry.

 For related guidance, review: What Happens When a Will Cannot Be Found.